 - Someone walks by your office and is injured when your sign falls on them.

 - A member of the public is injured at an event your business sponsors.

 Public liability insurance may be the best solution to protecting your business from these risks.

 What Is Public Liability Insurance?

-PLC policies are most common in the United Kingdom and Australia.
-In the U.S., many businesses use Commercial General Liability (CGL) insurance, but you may find a PLI policy that gives you the coverage you want.
+Public liability insurance is insurance that protects a business from costs for lawsuits brought by members of the public.
+The PLC policy is most common in the United Kingdom and Australia.
+In the U.S., many businesses use commercial general liability (CGL) insurance for this coverage.
+However, you may find a PLI policy that gives you the coverage you want.